ciselab/CPS_repo_mining/analysis/arduino_esp32.md

 ### Message
 Fix leak of memory and possible crashes in AsyncUDP
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+Fix for memory leak and crash, no performance related antipattern found.

 ## Commit #40
 ### Hash